neuroinformatics-unit/datashuttle/docs/source/pages/user_guides/create-folders.md

 )
 ```

+The method outputs `created_folders`, which contains the
-`created_folders` is a list containing  `Path`s to created datatype folders.
+`Path`s to created datatype folders.
+See the below section for
-See the below section for details on the `@DATE@` and other convenience tags.
+details on the `@DATE@` and other convenience tags.

 By default, an error will be raised if the folder names break
 with [Neuroblueprint](https://neuroblueprint.neuroinformatics.dev/)